 Make sure there are no inconsistencies in your content and the facts about your company as these can confuse candidates and make your company’s achievements appear less legitimate.

 Ready to Post?

-Following the above advice should help your job posting’s visibility online and help you to reach your target audience of candidates.
-If you’re ready to create your posting, visit PharmiWeb.Jobs for more information about our range of services including unlimited posting accounts and CV searching
+Following the above advice should help to improve your job posting’s visibility online and help you to reach your target audience of candidates.
+If you’re ready to create your posting, visit our Recruiter Services Information Page for more information about how we can help.

 Also take a look at our Career Hubs - they are a perfect way to help you promote your organisation as an employer of choice.